5 Professional Tips for Knife Care

 5. 5

-You can cut with any knife, of course.
-That's what knives are for.
-However, the individual blade shape and length of different knives are designed for specific cutting tasks.
-For example, meat or fillet knives have a relatively narrow blade, which reduces friction values, physiologically speaking.
-This makes it easier to cleanly fillet and portion meat or fish with these knives.
+You can cut with any knife.
+Sure.
+That's what knives are for, after all.
+However, the individual blade shape and length of different knives are tailored to specific cutting tasks.
+For example, meat or filleting knives have a comparatively narrow blade, which, in physical terms, reduces friction.
+That's why it's easier to fillet and portion meat or fish cleanly with these knives.

-If you choose the "wrong" or unsuitable knife for certain cutting tasks, you can even damage the knife in the worst case.
+If you choose a "wrong" or unsuitable knife for certain cutting tasks, you might even damage the knife in the worst case.
 The best examples of this are chopping with a chef's knife or cutting bread with a ham knife.
-In these tasks, the blades are so heavily stressed that the sharpness quickly decreases and the edge can even be damaged.
+In these tasks, the blades are so heavily stressed that the sharpness quickly diminishes and the edge can even be damaged.

 2) Cut with the knife